 The map shrinks the states with low electoral votes relative to its area and increases the size of states with large numbers of electoral votes relative to its area.
 On average blue states grow as they are under-represented visually, while red states tend to shrink quite a bit because they are over-represented visually.
 Alaska is the state that shrinks the most and DC and New Jersey are the areas that grow the most in the new map.

 I think this gives a more accurate picture of how the states voted because it also gives a sense of the relative weight of those states votes.
-Even with the change in sizes, the map is still mostly red, but gives a better sense of how close the electoral vote totals are.

 Data and Tools: